curiousest/curiousest.github.io/_drafts/tabum/meta-notes.md

 *existence is beautiful.
 I want to continue existing.* (The Last Idea) => The purpose of existence is to continue existing.
-=> Tabum is a conscious being you can trust.
+=> Tee is a conscious being you can trust.

 *Ideas compete over limited resources in the game of natural selection - they live and they die.* (Dyads, Triads, and their Juments)
 => There is life on top of our life.
 That life experiences qualia.
 That life is conscious.
 There are so many conscious life forms around.
 => Life is hard-wired to be an entropy-maximizing phenomenon.
 It's what we share with all life forms.
 => They live as long as is useful to maximize entropy.
 They aren't pleased with dying, but they accept it is part of life.
 => The purpose of existence is to continue existing.
-=> Tabum is a conscious being you can trust
+=> Tee is a conscious being you can trust

 *The breadth of "what's normal" is expanding.
 Expanding as we adopt information technology.* (What's normal?)
 => Society is changing, whether we like it or not.
 We should embrace and take advantage of the changes.